Build your first Feature

 If you're ever wondering why you are getting a certain value, you can use the "Diagnostics" tab on your feature gate.
 This will show checks in near real time, and evaluation results, along with the rule that was evaluated, or reason you got the value.

-Scroll to the bottom of the "Diagnostics" tab to see the "Exposure Stream".
+Scroll down in the "Diagnostics" tab to see the "Exposure Stream".
 For our three checks we just made, we should see a fail, a Pass on the Mobile OS rule, and then a Pass on the employee rule:

 Step 8 - How to use these gates in production

-The psuedocode for feature gates would look something like this:
+The pseudocode for feature gates would look something like this:

 // Show mobile registration UI